evilmartians/activerecord-slotted_counters/README.md

 ## Limitations / TODO

-- Gem supports only PostgreSQL for Rails 6
+- Gem supports only PostgreSQL and SQLite3 for Rails 6

 ## Contributing